Monday

 The first instalment starts off with the introduction of Dr. Phosphorous and the corrupt Gotham City Councillor, Rupert Thorne.
 Englehart also presents us a new love interest for Bruce Wayne, Silver St. Cloud.
 The good doctor has made very few appearances since then (notably in Starman) but Thorne has become a feature villain in the animated television series while St. Cloud served as the template for Vicki Vale's persona in Tim Burton's blockbuster film.
 Both characters also serve as important elements throughout Englehart's epic run on Detective Comics.

 Unfortunately, the first two instalments in Strange Apparitions is not representative of excellent pencil work on behalf of Walt Simonson.
-Perhaps the fault can also be attributed to inker Al Milgrom but the result is art that is flustered, flat and lifeless.
 Do not expect the type of visual which made Simonson's Thor, Fantastic Four and Orion memorable masterpieces.
 However, the events and characters' presentation solidly sets up the stage for the next seven chapters in Englehart's story arc.

 Marshall Rogers pencilled back up features in Detective Comics #466, #467 as well as a full length story in issue 468 prior to being assigned as regular artist on the duration of Englehart's tenure in '77 & '78.
 The decision to pair him up with Englehart as well as adding inker Terry Austin to the creative team was another genial one by editor Julius Schwartz.
-With Rogers' stylised pencil work, angular structure and keen sense of cinematic poses, his Batman appeared more sleek & athletic instead of bulky and muscular.
-It is quite reminiscent of Jim Starlin's unique style on Captain Marvel except that Rogers' anatomy and facial structures are more realistic.
+With Rogers' stylized pencil work, angular structure and keen sense of cinematic poses, his Batman appeared more sleek & athletic instead of bulky and muscular.

 Rogers also strongly emphasizes background scenery and the architecture of Gotham City.
 It brings a vivid grandeur to the stories' setting.
 Combined with Englehart's prominent scribing, their depiction of Bruce Wayne is simply not a facade for the Dark Knight.
 Bruce Wayne and Batman are one and the same.
 Englehart strongly emphasizes the man behind the mask without resorting to poorly personifying psycho babble melodrama that has been so prominent since Jim Starlin's departure from the Batman title in 1989.

 "The Laughing Fish" and "Sign Of The Joker" stories are considered as the paramount confrontation between Batman and Joker since their first clash in 1940.
 Englehart severs all ties from Joker's dreaded Clown Prince Of Crime persona and brings him back to his Pre- Comic Code Authority roots.
-His camp Silver Age characterization now makes place for his true homicidal disposition.
-Joker's psychotic nature is even more prominent as he holds Gotham City hostage to pay monetary fees for fish which bears his grinnish resemblance.
-Which of course, is of his own doing.
+His camp Silver Age characterization now makes place for his true homicidal disposition and his psychotic nature is even more prominent.
 Only Frank Miller and Alan Moore have been able to exquisitely portray Joker's genial and demented psyche as well as Englehart.
-Subsequent writers and story lines have all been a mockery and pale echo of the standards which Englehart set with the character in this epic two parter.
-Its impact is still felt in the Batman mythology because 22 years after it was published, Englehart extended upon it in a two part story featured in the Legends of the DC Universe series (issues 26 & 27).

 BATMAN: TALES OF THE DEMON

-Art by Neal Adams, Irv Novick, Dick Giordano and others; Cover by Adams
+Art by Neal Adams, Irv Novick, Dick Giordano and others; Cover by Neal Adams

 Review by Brian Grindrod